jknowles/dataviz4ed/dataviz4ed2014.md

 - Any given dimension may be measured at different [levels of measure](http://en.wikipedia.org/wiki/Level_of_measurement) [derived by Stanley Smith Stevens in the 1940s and 50s]
   * Nominal: unordered categories of data (e.g. race)
-  * Ordinal: ordered categories of data, relative size and degree of difference between categories is unknown (e.g. Likert scales, proficiency levels perhaps)
+  * Ordinal: ordered categories of data, relative size and degree of difference between categories is unknown (e.g. Likert scales, proficiency levels, etc.)
-  * Interval: ordered categories of data, fixed width, like discrete temperature scales (e.g. grade in school)
+  * Interval: ordered categories of data, fixed width (e.g. grade level in school, GPA)
-  * Continuous (ratio): a measurement scale in a continuous space with a meaningful zero - physical measurements (e.g. scale scores)
+  * Continuous (ratio): a measurement scale in a continuous space with a meaningful zero (e.g. scale scores)

 ---